allanchua101/sana/README.md

 #### Function Ephemeral Storage Distribution

-Use the `lambda-ephemeral-storage-distribution` command to get the account-wide Lambda function distribution by ephemeral storage size.
+`lambda-ephemeral-storage-distribution` is used to get the Lambda function distribution by ephemeral storage size.

 ```sh
 sana lambda-ephemeral-storage-distribution